THE FOUR PILLARS OF CHRIST SCHOOL

 The Dignity of Manual Labor

 No task is too small or unworthy of a Christ School boy.
 We believe that involvement in the care and maintenance of our campus fosters a sense of ownership, pride, and service.
+This extends to our service-learning program, which partners year-round with charities and non-profit organizations throughout the Asheville area.
 The dignity of manual labor is a tradition and ethos not lost on the Christ School boys of today.

 Rich with Tradition